 Finally, if you have a large, old painting or a single piece of modern wall art, you need to think twice about where to hang it.
 The fact is that such artworks create a strong focal zone and, therefore, require ample wall space.
 In most cases, it is better to hang such pieces in the center of the wall or above a fireplace, bed, or another similar object.

-Please note, if you need help of professional picture hangers, do not hesitate to contact Fine Art Shippers.
+Please note, if you need the help of professional picture hangers, do not hesitate to contact Fine Art Shippers.
 We offer qualified art hanging and art installation services at affordable prices!